pabmiranda/Course-Project-Data-Products-Shiny-Application/DataProduct_Representation.md

 This peer assignment has two parts.

 - Create a Shiny apllicatio and deploy on Rstudio servers.
-- Created a Rstudio Presenter to prepare a reporducible pitch presentation.
+- Create a Rstudio Presenter to prepare a reproducible pitch presentation.

-A summary of the project is avaliable at

 The Application
 ========================================================

-The (WaterQualityRiverGanga2012) database is used for the application.
-The link to the application is https://ppant.shinyapps.io/Codes/
+I have used dataset (WaterQualityRiverGanga2012) which has been taken from https://data.gov.in/.

 The app allows to check the interactive data analysis on the water quality of river ganga as it passes through various states also a plot to give an idea of Choliform bacteria found in different states.

 Source code
 ========================================================

 Source code for ui.R and server.R is avaliable at https://github.com/ppant/Course-Project-Data-Products-Shiny-Application

 Datset summary
 ========================================================

 ```